Marzogh/SPIMemory/docs/pages/SPIFlash/libInstantiate.rst

 *******************************************************************
 setClock() ``Advanced use only: Use with care``
 *******************************************************************
-.. cpp:function:: bool SPIFlash::setClock(uint32_t clockSpeed)
+.. cpp:function:: void setClock(uint32_t clockSpeed)

 Parameters ``Non-optional``
 ----------------------------